AnnePierce/Software_Engineering_For_Scientists_Project_group1/README.md

 # swefs_group1
 Software to analyze fiber photometry and behavior data from Anne Pierce's thesis project in Donaldson Lab

-# Main
-Created the comprehensive python file
-Used the standard base conda environment
-Planning to create branches when dealing with new parts of the code

-# Caroline
+# Caroline's contributions
 ## Caroline_Parsing_Progress
 Created initial parsing.py file
 Anne updated final working version

-# Vibin
+# Vibin's contributions
 ## Vibin_Plotting_Progress
-Creating Plotting.py file
+Creating Plotting.py file.
+THis file creates plots of the fluorescence signal from fiber photometry.

-# Anne
+# Anne's contributions
 ## Anne_allfunctions.py_Progress
 Created all_functions.py file.
-Includes all functions needed Created integration file to run parsing and functions file on all behaviors.
+Includes all functions needed to analyze fiber photometry data with behavioral data.
+Created integration file to run parsing and functions file on all behaviors.
 Created config.ini file
+Edited the final working version of the parsing.py file.
+This file does the intial parsing of data to deinterleave the different fluroescence channels (i.e the 470 green, the 415 "isosbestic", and the 560 red channels).
+This file also creates the corresponsing time stamps for each of those channels.